aws-samples/serverless-full-stack-webapp-starter-kit/README.md

 * Scheduled job runner
 * Instant deployment of the entire app

+**NOTE:** You can also refer to [aws-samples/trpc-nextjs-ssr-prisma-lambda](https://github.com/aws-samples/trpc-nextjs-ssr-prisma-lambda) for end-to-end type safety, server side rendering, or relational database examples.

 ## Overview
 Here is the architecture of this kit.
 We use: